albert-nagy/Repertorio/README.md

 python3 application.py
 ```

+## Known issues

+- Auto-incremented IDs in the table may cause problems on a possible backup

 ## Further possible developments

 - Handle a large number of musicians: group them into blocks according to their initials